Skip to main content

 We support:

-• Amending state laws to more clearly define MDEGLE’s regulatory authority under NPDES permits and where they have no authority, especially animal health which falls under the authority of the Animal Industry Act and wildlife, which falls under the authority of the state veterinarian or the Michigan Department of Natural Resources.
+• Amending state laws to more clearly define EGLE’s regulatory authority under NPDES permits and where they have no authority, especially animal health which falls under the authority of the Animal Industry Act and wildlife, which falls under the authority of the state veterinarian or the Michigan Department of Natural Resources.

 • Timely issuance of NPDES permits, in accordance with state and federal rules.